shailamogalapu/4103-102-OpSys-Mogalapu/Test_one_Addon.md

     f.
 Interprocess communication

 ##8.Why are two modes (user and kernel) needed?
-	Processes in kernel mode can access both: kernel and user addresses.
-	Processes in user mode can access their own instructions and data but not kernel instructions and data (or those of other processes).
+Processes in kernel mode can access both: kernel and user addresses.Processes in user mode can access their own instructions and data but not kernel instructions and data (or those of other processes).
 User mode avoids direct access to the hardware and ensures isolated execution of each process, a system call from the user program leads to a switch to kernel mode.
 Various privileged instructions can be run only when in kernel mode.
 So we require two modes.

 ##9.What is the difference between an interrupt and a trap?
 A trap is an exception in a user process.
 It's caused by division by zero or invalid memory access.